MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 ### If data is encrypted, does Microsoft have access to the encryption keys?

-Microsoft does not have (or need) access to partner encryption keys.
+Microsoft doesn't have (or need) access to partner encryption keys.
 Content in the Microsoft cloud is encrypted using Microsoft 365 encryption keys by default.
 You can provide your own encryption key.
-For more information, see [Service encryption with customer key](/purview/customer-key-overview).
+For more information, see [Service encryption with Microsoft Purview Customer Key](/purview/customer-key-overview).

 ### How long are copies of the data retained?